416 Ilam Road, Fendalton, Christchurch 8052

 Can An Osteopath Help With Growing Pains?

 The benefits of seeking osteopathic treatment for growing pains are numerous.
-Osteopaths will address underlying factors that may be contributing to growing pains, such as postural dysfunction or physical restrictions in the calf and thigh muscles and joints such as the foot, ankle and hips.
-Through a holistic approach, osteopaths help to improve your child’s symptoms and overall health and well-being.
+Osteopaths will address the underlying factors that may be contributing to growing pains, such as postural dysfunction or physical restrictions in the calf and thigh muscles and joints such as the foot, ankle and hips.
+Through a holistic approach, Osteopaths help to improve your child’s symptoms and overall health and well-being.

 Growing Pains in Children